7hinkDifferent/internlm_camp/lesson3/README.md

 ```

 web demo deployment
-follow the [instructions](https://github.com/InternLM/HuixiangDou/tree/main/web) to boost your deployment.
+follow the [instructions](https://github.com/InternLM/HuixiangDou/tree/main/web) to boost your deployment. (need to install npm and redis)

+(may need to down-grade `protobuf` if some problem arises. dont really remember...)

 ### 2. huixiangdou on InternLM Studio